microsoft/reverse-proxy/docs/docfx/articles/direct-proxying.md

 ## Example

+See [ReverseProxy.Direct.Sample](https://github.com/microsoft/reverse-proxy/tree/main/samples/ReverseProxy.Direct.Sample) as a pre-built sample, or use the steps below.

 ### Create a new project

 Follow the [Getting Started](xref:getting_started) guide to create a project and add the Microsoft.ReverseProxy nuget dependency.